nehagopi/blackjack-card-game/README.md

-# card-games
+# Blackjack-Card-Game
-Card games such as Memory and Blackjack implemented using python
+Simple game of Blackjack where the user plays against the computer (dealer)